Loke-60000/script_pingu/README.md

 A GREAT TOOL FOR WEB DEVS!

-How to use it
+How to use it:

-Windows then search "path"
+Windows search bar then type "path"

 click on "edit the environment variables"